 Make more money.
 Any chance you can pick up an extra work shift, do some odd job and put the money in savings.
 You can also see how I earn an extra $210 a month in Amazon Gift cards to help our budget.

-Have you been taught any saving tips from the Great Depression?
-I’d love to hear about them!
+Have you been taught any frugal living tips from the Great Depression?
+I'd love to hear about them!

 Find even more Frugal Lessons Learned From the Great Depression.